nxp-mcuxpresso/mcuxsdk-doc/boards/i.MX/mcimx93autoevk/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for MCIMX93AUTO-EVK
+# Getting Started with Package

 ```{tocTree}